-When you look around, wouldn’t you consider it a privilege to associate yourself with such fine-looking men as are standing in uniform in the ballpark today?
-Sure, I’m lucky.
+when you look around, wouldn’t you consider it…privilege…to associate yourself with such a fine…looking men, as is standing in uniform in this ballpark today

 The accepted transcript renders that line (I think it’s supposed to be that line) as:

 Look at these grand men.
 Which of you wouldn’t consider it the highlight of his career just to associate with them for even one day?

 It’s close, but not really.